 H.R.
 2259 (sponsored by Representative Peter Welch) would require the Secretary of Defense and the Secretary of Veterans Affairs to prepare a plan within 180 days of enactment that would maximize participation in the Benefits at Delivery Discharge Program by members of the Reserve.
 Hearings were held on H.R.
 2259 by the House Committee on Veterans' Affairs' Subcommittee on Economic Opportunity on June 21, 2007.
 H.R.
 3798 (sponsored by Representative Robin Hayes) would expand the employment protections of the Uniformed Services Employment and Reemployment Rights Act (USERRA) to members of the National Guard who are called to duty for required drills and training under Section 502(f) of Title 32 of the U.S. Code.
+The House Committee on Veterans' Affairs's Subcommittee on Economic Opportunity held a hearing on H.R.
+3798 on April 16, 2008.
 H.R.
-4247 (sponsored by Representative Adam Smith) would provide additional transition benefits for members of the Reserve, including a year of transitional mental health care, more educational assistance, a provision to maintain the pay of federal employees called to duty as members of the Reserve,19 and aid to state and local governments that continue to pay employees called to duty as members of the Reserve.
+4247 (sponsored by Representative Adam Smith) would provide additional transition benefits for members of the Reserve, including a year of transitional mental health care, more educational assistance, a provision to maintain the pay of federal employees called to duty as members of the Reserve, 19 and aid to state and local governments that continue to pay employees called to duty as members of the Reserve.